itscarlosrufo/e2e-ts-gql-workshop/README.md

 👍 Explore the codebase

-👌 Try to understand how this query is being implemented
+👌 Try to understand how this query is being resolved

 ```graphql
 {